 Share roles as separate files

 You can export media roles as a combined, multitrack QuickTime or MXF file, or as separate audio or video files.
 You can also choose mono, stereo, or surround output for your audio channels.

 Click the Share button in the toolbar, then click Master File.

 Note: You can also choose another destination you created based on the Master File or Export File destination.

-Click the Settings button, then specify the following settings (available settings depend on your source media):
+Click Settings at the top of the Share window, then specify the following settings (available settings depend on your source media):

 Video codec: The source codec is listed by default.
 Depending on your source media, you can choose another codec.